 Jl Raya Kengetan No. 44, Ubud

 Rüsters has many strings to its bow with a coffee roaster, Indonesian boutique and furniture warehouse all in the one stylish complex.
 But the highlight is the restaurant for either lunch or dinner.
-With a lovely teak and rattan pavilion and a terrace overlooking rice paddies, this is a lady’s lunch or a date night kind of place, with just the right blend of casual chic.
-Start with tropical plant infused cocktail or Chilean chardonnay on the terrace then sit down to an a la carte menu that taps Euro and Asian influences including beef and foie gras wontons, crispy duck bao buns, Thai grill prawns and grilled lamb rack.
+With a lovely teak and rattan pavilion and a terrace overlooking rice paddies, this is a long lunch with your gals or a date night kind of place, with just the right blend of casual chic.
+Treat yourself to a tropical plant infused cocktail or Chilean chardonnay on the terrace, then sit down to an a la carte menu that taps Euro and Asian influences including beef and foie gras wontons, crispy duck bao buns, Thai grill prawns and grilled lamb rack.